 Support & information center

-Installing the watchRTC Javascript SDK
+Installing the watchRTC JavaScript SDK

 Introduction

 watchRTC requires you to integrate an SDK with your own running code.
-For that purpose, you will need to add the watchRTC Javascript SDK to your JS application
+For that purpose, you will need to add the watchRTC JavaScript SDK to your JS application

 To start using the watchRTC JavaScript SDK library to collect WebRTC-related data from your web application, you need to perform a few basic tasks first.
 Then you can begin to log and analyze your data.